-Stress is a common complaint cited by acupuncture patients, with a variety of possible associated symptoms such as depression, anxiety feeling down or worried.
-Acupuncture patients will report varying degrees of anxiety, depression and stress and will seek some assistance from there acupuncturist in addition to their treating doctors.
+Stress is a common complaint cited by acupuncture patients, with a variety of possible associated symptoms such as anxiety, feeling down or worried. .
 Some other conditions that are affected by stress include: back pain, chronic pain, depression, headache, insomnia, irritable bowel syndrome, menopausal symptoms, migraines, premenstrual syndrome and urinary incontinence (1).

 The signs of stress can vary from one person to the next and may manifest physically as an illness, tiredness or lethargy, or as symptoms such as sore, tight muscles, dull skin, lank hair, or erratic sleep patterns.
 Mental stress can result in depression, mood swings, anger, frustration, confusion, paranoid behaviour, jealousy or withdrawal (1).

-- The US Veteran affairs review reported a potentially positive effect and a subsequent RCT released in 2015 reported that acupuncture plus usual care superior to usual care in PTSD severity, depression, pain and physical and mental functioning (10,11).
+The US Veteran affairs review reported a potentially positive effect and a subsequent RCT released in 2015 reported that acupuncture plus usual care superior to usual care in the symptoms of PTSD severity, depression, pain and physical and mental functioning (10,11).

 A Important Note About Acupuncture And Mental Health

-It is important to remember that acupuncture should be considered an adjunctive treatment to normal care of mental health disorders.
-Although the evidence shows a potentially positive effect with moderate evidence, it is important to also remember that this is in addition to usual care.
+It is important to remember that acupuncture should only be considered an adjunctive treatment to normal care.
+Although evidence may show a positive effect on some symptoms of anxiety and stress, it is important to also remember that in many of the studies this is in addition to usual care.
 At Coburg Chinese medicine we strongly discourage people ceasing medication or other treatment, without support and advice from their treating physicians.

 Our Melbourne Acupuncture Clinic